• Home

 Welcome to the Bisbing Lab at the University of Nevada - Reno

-Our research builds on foundational ecological theory and evolving issues in forest management and conservation.
+Our research aims to both quantify and find solutions to improve the odds of forest persistence potential.
+We develop observational and experimental studies that combine foundational ecological theory with evolving issues in forest management and conservation.
 Researchers in the lab utilize permanent plot networks, field sampling, and field/greenhouse experiments to investigate the influence of local adaptation, climate, and disturbance on forest resilience and long-term persistence potential.
 We are particularly interested in identifying species-specific traits that may confer resilience and in quantifying adaptive capacity at both the species and population levels.
 Baby trees are our jam - we plant them widely, assist them in migration, and track their success under natural and experimental conditions.
 Baby tree love!

 We work across a gradient of landscape scales - from a local study of prolonged drought effects on coastal conifer demography to a Sierra Nevada-wide silvicultural experiment testing the resilience, resistance, and adaptive capacity of the mixed-conifer forest.
 Most projects include a permanent plot network to facilitate long-term monitoring of forest ecosystem change over time.
 Our science is very applied, and we work closely with local land managers and researchers to promote forest persistence potential.